reachfh/otel-collector/README.md

 # otel-collector
-Configuration for OpenTelemetry collector.
+Dev configuration for OpenTelemetry collector.

 This runs a collector which receives traces from an application and sends them to a local Jaeger instance, DataDog, or AWS X-Ray.

+This is using the AWS Collector, which has support for additional back end services in addition to OpenTelemetry.

 ```shell
 docker-compose up aws-otel-collector
 open https://localhost:16686/
 ```

-For DataDog, add a `.env` file with your key:
+For DataDog, add a `.env` file which sets DataDog environment vars, most important of which is the API key:

 ```yaml
 # SECRET ENV VARIABLES